 Neighborhood Bridges was developed by The Children’s Theatre of Minneapolis.

-Adventure Stage Chicago’s TRAILBLAZERS is a FREE and unique mentoring program that places young people (11-15) with mentors who are professional theater artists.
-Student participants guide the program’s content with thoughtful assistance from its professional artist mentors.
-In addition to creating original performances throughout the year, Trailblazers go on field trips, camp in Wisconsin, stretch their creative muscles with exposure to different forms of theater, and learn to work collaboratively in a supportive environment.
+Adventure Stage Chicago’s Trailblazers ensemble is a FREE and unique mentoring program that places young people (10-16) with mentors who are professional theater artists.
+Student participants guide the program’s content with thoughtful assistance from their mentors.
+In addition to creating original performances throughout the year, Trailblazers go on field trips, stretch their creative muscles with exposure to different forms of theater, and learn to work collaboratively in a supportive environment.
 If you are interested in joining Trailblazers as a student participant or a teaching artist, please contact us via email@example.com.